Saint Clare of Assisi

 One of the more sugary movies made about Francis of Assisi pictures Clare as a golden-haired beauty floating through sun-drenched fields, a sort of one-woman counterpart to the new Franciscan Order.

 The beginning of her religious life was indeed movie material.
-Having refused to marry at 15, she was moved by the dynamic preaching of Francis.
+Having refused to marry at 15, Clare was moved by the dynamic preaching of Francis.
 He became her lifelong friend and spiritual guide.

-At 18, she escaped one night from her father’s home, was met on the road by friars carrying torches, and in the poor little chapel called the Portiuncula received a rough woolen habit, exchanged her jeweled belt for a common rope with knots in it, and sacrificed her long tresses to Francis’ scissors.
+At 18, Clare escaped from her father’s home one night, was met on the road by friars carrying torches, and in the poor little chapel called the Portiuncula received a rough woolen habit, exchanged her jeweled belt for a common rope with knots in it, and sacrificed her long tresses to Francis’ scissors.
 He placed her in a Benedictine convent, which her father and uncles immediately stormed in rage.
-She clung to the altar of the church, threw aside her veil to show her cropped hair and remained adamant.
+Clare clung to the altar of the church, threw aside her veil to show her cropped hair, and remained adamant.

 Sixteen days later her sister Agnes joined her.
 Others came.
 They lived a simple life of great poverty, austerity, and complete seclusion from the world, according to a Rule which Francis gave them as a Second Order.
-Francis obliged her under obedience at age 21 to accept the office of abbess, one she exercised until her death.
+At age 21, Francis obliged Clare under obedience to accept the office of abbess, one she exercised until her death.

-The Poor Clares went barefoot, slept on the ground, ate no meat, and observed almost complete silence.
-(Later Clare, like Francis, persuaded her sisters to moderate this rigor: “Our bodies are not made of brass.”)
+The Poor Ladies went barefoot, slept on the ground, ate no meat, and observed almost complete silence.
+Later Clare, like Francis, persuaded her sisters to moderate this rigor: “Our bodies are not made of brass.”
 The greatest emphasis, of course, was on gospel poverty.
 They possessed no property, even in common, subsisting on daily contributions.
-When even the pope tried to persuade her to mitigate this practice, she showed her characteristic firmness: “I need to be absolved from my sins, but I do not wish to be absolved from the obligation of following Jesus Christ.”
+When even the pope tried to persuade Clare to mitigate this practice, she showed her characteristic firmness: “I need to be absolved from my sins, but I do not wish to be absolved from the obligation of following Jesus Christ.”